-2019 Nonqualified Deferred Compensation
+2020 Nonqualified Deferred Compensation

-In connection with our spin-off from Dover, the Compensation Committee adopted the Apergy Corporation Executive Deferred Compensation Plan to accept the roll-over of accounts of Apergy employees who participated in the Dover deferred compensation plan.
+In connection with our spin-off from Dover, the Compensation Committee adopted the ChampionX Corporation Executive Deferred Compensation Plan to accept the roll-over of accounts of ChampionX employees who participated in the Dover deferred compensation plan.
 The deferred compensation plan maintained by Dover, which is a nonqualified plan for tax purposes, permits select key management and highly compensated employees in the U.S. with an annual salary equal to or greater than \$175,000 to irrevocably elect to defer a portion of their salary and bonus.
 Messrs.
 Somasundaram and Raza participated in the Dover deferred compensation plan.
-The Apergy deferred compensation plan is frozen to new participants and to contributions from participants and the Company and does not provide above-market or preferential earnings.
+The ChampionX deferred compensation plan is frozen to new participants and to contributions from participants and the Company and does not provide above-market or preferential earnings.

 Dover also maintains a pension replacement plan ("PRP"), a non-qualified plan for tax purposes, to provide benefits to certain employees whose compensation and pension plan benefits are greater than the compensation and benefit limits applicable to tax-qualified pension plans.
 Messrs.
 Somasundaram and Mahoney were participants in Dover's PRP.
 In connection with the spin-off, Messrs.
-Somasundaram's and Mahoney's Dover PRP accounts were rolled over to the Apergy deferred compensation plan and are included in the amount reflected for each of them in the column titled "Aggregate Balance at Last FYE."
+Somasundaram's and Mahoney's Dover PRP accounts were rolled over to the ChampionX deferred compensation plan.
+Under the terms of the PRP and the ChampionX deferred compensation plan, amounts held in the plan that were transferred from the PRP, and earnings on those amounts, are to be paid to the participant within 60 days following a change in control.
+The Merger qualified as a change in control under the ChampionX deferred compensation plan, and Messrs.
+Somasundaram and Mahoney were paid the entire cash amount of their deferred compensation plan accounts representative of the amounts transferred from the PRP and the earnings thereon.

-Name Aggregate Earnings in Last FY (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (\$)
+Name Aggregate Earnings in Last FY (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last FYE (\$) Mr. Somasundaram 338,217 1,953,957 (1) 2,643,198 Mr. Mahoney 1,277 77,689 0 Mr. Raza 3 819

-Mr. Somasundaram 555,363 346,932 4,258,938

-Mr. Mahoney 3,079 76,413

-Mr. Raza 16 817